 Naturally, treatment costs and lost wages are a major concern for workers with knee injuries.
 Workers’ compensation laws in Iowa provide that when you are injured on the job or develop a knee condition related to your work duties, you usually are eligible for workers’ compensation benefits.
 You’ll need to report your injury, file the required paperwork, and be able to substantiate your claim adequately to win your benefits, though.

 Our firm handles numerous types of workers’ compensation claims for employees with knee injuries.
-Below, we discuss the most common types of knee injuries at work we see, available types of treatments and for what types of benefits injured workers can qualify.
-For questions specific to your case about how to prove your case and obtain your benefits, call one of our work injury attorneys at Walker, Billingsley & Bair for a consultation: 641-792-3595.
+Below, we discuss the most common types of knee injuries at work we see, available types of treatments and what types of benefits for which injured workers can qualify.
+For questions about how to prove your case and obtain your benefits, call one of our work injury attorneys at Walker, Billingsley & Bair for a consultation: 641-792-3595.

 The medial collateral ligament, or MCL, is an essential ligament that contributes to the function and motion of the knee.
-The ligament runs from the femur (thighbone) to about four inches above the tibia (shinbone).
-The primary responsibility of the MCL is to prevent the leg from overextending, but the ligament is also key for stabilizing and rotating the knee.
+The ligament runs from the femur (thigh bone) to about four inches above the tibia (shin bone).
+The primary function of the MCL is to prevent the leg from overextending, but the ligament is also key for stabilizing and rotating the knee.
 When a worker injures or tears the MCL, the pain is often severe.
 In addition to extreme pain, the injury may cause swelling, and it can be difficult if not impossible to put weight on the leg.

 Those engaged in active professions may be at greater risk of MCL injuries.
 These types of knee injuries are often the result of a force of some sort that pushes the knee sideways, e.g., during a workplace slip and fall injury, from contact with machinery or equipment, or as a result of a work-related automobile accident.